Local Issues & Campaigns

 Churchill Labour Councillors Shamim Talukder and Jason Williams and Action Team member Andrea Mann have been supporting residents during the current phase of major works.

-Churchill Labour Councillors successfully lobbied Westminster City Council to install dividers on benches and fence off the disused public toilet.
-We are now campaigning for improved lighting on the square.
+Churchill Labour Councillors successfully lobbied Westminster City Council to install dividers on benches and fence off the disused public toilet, and campaigned for better lighting on the Square.

 Churchill Labour Councillors back the campaign to save Newson’s Timber Yard on Pimlico Road – the oldest timber yard in Westminster.